risingwavelabs/risingwave-docs-legacy/docs/guides/aws-privatelink-setup.md

 6. Use the [`CREATE CONNECTION`](../sql/commands/sql-create-connection.md) command in RisingWave to create an AWS PrivateLink connection referencing the endpoint service created.
 Here is an example of creating an AWS PrivateLink connection.
     ```sql
-    CREATE CONNECTION connection_name with (
+    CREATE CONNECTION connection_name WITH (
         type = 'privatelink',
         provider = 'aws',
         service.name = 'com.amazonaws.xyz.us-east-1.abc-xyz-0000'